-The impact of structural racism on the wealth and economic opportunities afforded to black families is staggering.
-For black farmers, a long history of discrimination and unjust agricultural practices—from the unequal administration of government farm support programs and policies aimed at bolstering large-scale agriculture, to discriminatory lending practices that keep farmers from accessing capital—have decimated opportunities for prosperity and cost families their land, livelihoods, and agency.
-In this conversation, we’ll uncover the barriers to entry that make it difficult for black farms to thrive.
+The impact of structural racism on the wealth and economic opportunities afforded to Black families is staggering.
+For Black farmers, a long history of discrimination and unjust agricultural practices—from the unequal administration of government farm support programs and policies aimed at bolstering large-scale agriculture, to discriminatory lending practices that keep farmers from accessing capital—have decimated opportunities for prosperity and cost families their land, livelihoods, and agency.
+In this conversation, we’ll uncover the barriers to entry that make it difficult for Black farms to thrive.
 We’ll also explore the ways that farmers and activists are turning the tide to build resilient agricultural communities.

 Panelist Bios: